The

 would marry one of the Canaanites, that is, an unbeliever.
 Also, remember that we are in the last days.
 Some people will

-claim that they are believers when they really are not.
+claim that they are Christians when they really are not.
 You will need great

 wisdom from God in order to avoid making the wrong choice.
 That is another